Home Entrepreneurship The Dark Side of Entrepreneurship

 We, the entrepreneurs, are supposed to encourage.
 Speak nice stuff about startups and paint a rosy picture of being an entrepreneur.

-I always lived up to the expectations and spoke beautiful things about being an Entrepreneur.
+I have always lived up to expectations and spoke beautifully about being an entrepreneur.

-I did not want to come across as a crybaby who cannot handle the pressure.
+I did not want to come across as a crybaby who could not handle the pressure.

 However, I have changed over the years, and now – I handle the pressure strategically by openly speaking about my struggles.